 When will all this happen ?

 We are currently finalising the funding package for the work to begin in time for the next smolt run in spring 2021.
-This should be completed by late autumn 2020, with a view to purchasing the equipment this December, ahead of deploying all receivers in late March.
+Deployment of all receivers will take place in late March.
 The key time period for the project is when the wild salmon smolts run to sea in April and May, when they will be trapped and tagged.
 The fish will then be followed at sea until the batteries in the tags run out by the end of July.
 After collecting the listening receivers in August, the first results will be published in November 2021 – this is a tight deadline but it is vital to get this information in the public domain and to act upon what it is telling us.